-This course examines the theoretical constructs of a comprehensive conceptual trauma-focused framework.
+This course examines the theoretical constructs of a comprehensive conceptual psychodynamic, neurobiological, and trauma-informed framework.
 Students trace the place of childhood and child development in psychoanalysis from classical through contemporary psychodynamic relational-developmental theories.
-Students investigate bio-psycho-social, relational, and psychodynamic perspectives to analyze the development of healthy and disordered children from prenatal to age five.
-Students identify typical development during these stages, and assess, diagnose, and implement appropriate intervention strategies for children presenting with atypical or psychopathological etiologies.
+Students investigate bio-psycho-social, relational, and psychodynamic perspectives to analyze the development of healthy and disordered children spanning from the prenatal period to age five.
+Students identify typical development during these stages and assess, diagnose, and plan the implementation of appropriate neurobiological, trauma-informed, culturally competent intervention strategies into psychodynamic treatment considerations for children presenting with atypical or psychopathological etiologies.

-PSY-702 Qualitative and Quantitative Research (3.0 units)
+PSY-702 Qualitative and Quantitative Research Design Methods (3.0 units)